i-himanshu29/BookBazar/Readme.md

 ## Acknowledgements
+#### Special Thanks

-- Thanks to [Hitesh Choudhary](https://x.com/Hiteshdotcom) and [Piyush Garg](https://x.com/piyushgarg_dev) sir for the inspiration and guidance for his in-depth backend knowledge and support.
+A heartfelt thank you to [Hitesh Choudhary](https://x.com/Hiteshdotcom) and [Piyush Garg](https://x.com/piyushgarg_dev) sir for their constant inspiration and valuable guidance.
+Their deep expertise in backend development and continuous support have played a crucial role in shaping this project.